‘FURTHER ITEMS ON PARTICULAR ASPECTS OF LVT:

 In Britain the earliest industrial activity was related to the location of natural resources.
 The iron ore deposits of South Yorkshire gave rise to the steel industry.
 The wealth of South Wales was based on the rich coal seams; the coal and soft water of South Lancashire gave rise to the cotton industry.
 But the steelworks, coal mines and cotton mills themselves did not increase the land values of the sites on which they were situated.
 On the contrary these industries gave rise to what became blighted areas surrounded by slum housing which had the effect of depressing overall values.
 No doubt the simple presence of an increased population added to the overall economic pressure but the benefit of that was manifested elsewhere, and not in the industrial area itself.
 The very activity of mining for instance depressed the value of the site and surrounding areas.
 The mining rights and the mining installation may have had very high value to the owner or any potential buyer, but the location value of the site due to agglomeration was negligible.

 Areas previously engaged in heavy industry do not generally have high land values.
 They are located at or beyond the urban agglomeration where land values are low or marginal.
 The wealth created from these activities is spent elsewhere.
-The coal, iron and cotton industries of 19th century Britain created great wealth, reflected in the growing prosperity of the provincial cities and the capital; in the business districts and select residential areas where the wealth was spent.
+The coal, iron and cotton industries of 19th century Britain created great wealth, reflected in the growing size and prosperity of the provincial cities, in the business districts and select residential areas where the wealth was spent.
 It was in these separate and sometimes distant areas that land values increased, on the site of the industry itself the land values were low.

 Taking a more contemporary situation; a modern oil refinery may be of immense value as an essential piece of capital equipment and command a high resale price, but the site on which it stands may have originally had only low agricultural value, and if the industry were to shut down, the installation would not only become a liability, but the land would not even have agricultural value.